 Learn from the Elderly in Japan

-- Try to stay as healthy as possible.
-Be aware of your diet and nutrition, and stay active.
+Try to stay as healthy as possible.
+Be aware of your diet and nutrition and stay active.
 Surround yourself with friends and family and take time to relax and enjoy your golden years.
-The elderly people in Japan believe in relaxation and meditation as a means to finding inner peace that they feel can make them live long and prosper.
+The elderly people in Japan believe in relaxation and meditation as a means of finding inner peace that they feel can make them live long and prosper.